travis-ci/docs-travis-ci-com/user/trusty-ci-environment.md

 `python`, etc.

 For our Trusty beta, in part due to the architecture and speed of GCE, we're only making two images.

-A **minimal** image which contains no runtimes or services and a **mega** image which will container all our commonly supported runtimes and services.
+- A **minimal** image which contains no runtimes or services.
+This image is only used for `language: generic` at this time.
+- A **mega** image which will contains almost all of (soon to be all) our commonly supported runtimes and services.

 ## Distibution release